neoforged/.github/primers/26.1/index.md

     - `PiglinBruteAi#makeBrain` -> `getActivities`, now `public`, not one-to-one
 - `net.minecraft.world.entity.monster.warden.WardenAi#makeBrain` -> `getActivities`, not one-to-one

-### Blaze3d Backends

-`CommandEncoder`, `GpuDevice`, and `RenderPassBackend` has been split into the `*Backend` interface, which functions similarly to the previous interface, and the wrapper class, which holds the backend and provides delegate calls, performing any validation necessary.
-The `*Backend` interfaces now explicitly perform the operation without checking whether the operation is valid.

-- `com.mojang.blaze3d.opengl`
-    - `GlCommandEncoder` now implements `CommandEncoderBackend` instead of `CommandEncoder`, the class now package-private
-        - `getDevice` is removed
-    - `GlDevice` now implements `GpuDeviceBackend` instead of `GpuDevice`, the class now package-private
-    - `GlRenderPass` now implements `RenderPassBackend` instead of `RenderPass`, the class now package-private
-        - The constructor now takes in the `GlDevice`
-- `com.mojang.blaze3d.systems`
-    - `CommandEncoder` -> `CommandEncoderBackend`
-        - The original interface is now a class wrapper around the interface, delegating to the backend after performing validation checks
-     - `GpuDevice` -> `GpuDeviceBackend`
-        - The original interface is now a class wrapper around the interface, delegating to the backend after performing validation checks
-     - `RenderPass` -> `RenderPassBackend`
-        - The original interface is now a class wrapper around the interface, delegating to the backend after performing validation checks

 ### File Fixer Upper

 The file fixer upper is a new system to help with upgrading game files between versions, in conjunction with the data fixer upper.
 Similar to how the data within files can be modified or 'upgraded' between Minecraft versions via data fixers, file fixers can modify anything within a world directory, from moving files and directories to deleting them outright.
 As such, file fixers are always applied before data fixers.